begeh/multi-user-card-games/README.md

 Features included:
 1. Create a game room to play in
 2. Join a game room that has been created using the room name or by selecting to join a random game room in progress
-3. Game history of the logged in
+3. Game history of the logged in player
 4. Leaderboards, updated in real time

 ## Final Product